angarsky/diveintopython/learn/classes/abstract_class.md

 Overall, abstract base classes in Python provide a powerful tool for code design, by allowing you to define common functionality that can be easily extended and customized by concrete subclasses.

-## Best practices for designing Python abstract classes
+## Best Practices for Designing Python Abstract Classes

 When designing abstract classes in Python, it is important to follow best practices to ensure a maintainable and readable codebase.